Bythalassa/OOP-Python/concepts.md

 ´´´

-The class Student becomes a blueprint.
+"class Student" becomes a blueprint.
 All Class elements designed act as individual blueprints.

 ## 📝 Method